EliGE6922/EliGE6922.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am currently a PhD student at Imperial College London, where I am fortunate to be supervised by [Prof. Cong Ling](https://profiles.imperial.ac.uk/c.ling).
-My work explores connections between information theory and learning theory, with a focus on the role of Shannon-theoretic principles in machine learning, deep learning, generative modeling and privacy.
+My work explores connections between information theory and learning theory, with a focus on the role of Shannon-theoretic principles in machine learning and privacy.
+In particular, I am interested in how information-theoretic ideas can help better understand and improve large language models and modern generative models.

 I received my Master's degree from the University of Sydney, where I was fortunate to be supervised by [Prof. Yonghui Li](https://profiles.sydney.edu.au/yonghui.li).

-Before my PhD, I spent an inordinate amount of time playing CS:GO — a phase I have (mostly) grown out of. ^^ Check out my [FACEIT profile](https://www.faceit.com/zh/players/cHrisJEliGE)!
+Before my PhD, I largely squandered my odyssey years on CS:GO — perhaps not the most wisely spent years.
+Check out my [FACEIT profile](https://www.faceit.com/zh/players/cHrisJEliGE :(